JuliaDataScience/JuliaDataScience/contents/why_julia.md

 That was not what `judea` as a `Linguist` type would say to `noam`, a `ComputerScientist` type.
 This is **single dispatch** and is the default feature available on most object-oriented languages, like Python or C++.
-Single dispatch just act on the first argument of a function.
+Single dispatch just acts on the first argument of a function.
-Since both of our researchers `noam` and `judea` are instantiate as types inherited from the same base type `Researcher` we cannot implement what we are trying to do in Python.
+Since both of our researchers `noam` and `judea` are instantiated as types inherited from the same base type `Researcher` we cannot implement what we are trying to do in Python.
-You would need to change your approach with a substancial loss of simplicity.
+You would need to change your approach with a substantial loss of simplicity.
 Specifically, you would probably need to create different functions with different names.

 **Now, let's do this in Julia**.